SASUKE38/TMLGen/README.md

 The tool requires the path to your unpacked game directory (as unpacked by the [Baldur's Gate 3 Modder's Multitool](https://github.com/ShinyHobo/BG3-Modders-Multitool)) along with the source file of the timeline you wish to edit.
 Additionally, you may select the timeline data to use manually.
 The definitions below detail the data the tool uses.

 - Unpacked Data Directory: Top level of unpacked game data as unpacked by the Baldur's Gate 3 Modder's Multitool.
 Likely called UnpackedData.
+[This article](https://github.com/ShinyHobo/BG3-Modders-Multitool/wiki/Unpacking-Game-Files) offers more information on how to unpack the game files if you haven't done so already.
 - Source File: .lsf source file of the timeline you wish to edit.
 Likely located in a Public\\<mod name\>\Timeline\Generated directory.

 The following directory is only used when setting the tool to override timelines.